Environmental Health Resources for the COVID-19 Pandemic

-Food businesses (BC Centre for Disease Control, 2020)
+- Food businesses (BC Centre for Disease Control, July 2021) UPDATED

-This webpage provides food safety and COVID-19-related information for grocery stores, restaurants, and other food premises based on current federal and provincial guidance.
+This web page provides food safety and COVID-19-related information for grocery stores, restaurants, and other food premises based on current federal and provincial guidance.
 The drop down menus answers to queries around handling money, cards, and containers, as well as general sanitation and how to use disinfectants safely.
 The BCCDC has also created resources for food banks and farmer’s markets.

-- FAQs for the Food Industry (Institute for Food Safety at Cornell University, 2020)
+- FAQs for the Food Industry (Institute for Food Safety at Cornell University, June 2021) UPDATED

 This webpage addresses frequently asked questions about food safety issues associated with COVID-19.
 It also provides tools and resources to help food services and food industry operators to reduce risk of transmission and improve the safety of their staff and premises.

-- Coronavirus Disease (COVID-19): CFIA information for industry (Canadian Food Inspection Agency, 2020)
+- Coronavirus Disease (COVID-19): CFIA information for industry (Canadian Food Inspection Agency, Feb 2021)

 This webpage provides information regarding the integrity of Canada’s food supply, best practices for those working in any food, plant, or animal production or processing, and other key concerns.

-- Equity-informed responses to COVID-19 (National Collaborating Centre for Determinants of Health, 2020)
+- Equity-informed responses to COVID-19 (National Collaborating Centre for Determinants of Health, 2021)

 This webpage provides numerous resources to help practitioners apply an equity lens to the pandemic response, which is critically important given the exacerbating effect of the pandemic on many of the stressors already impacting vulnerable populations.

-- Infectious Questions: Pandemic preparedness in First Nations communities (National Collaborating Centre for Infectious Diseases, 2020)
+- Infectious questions: Pandemic preparedness in First Nations communities (National Collaborating Centre for Infectious Diseases, 2020)